List of The Sandman characters: Duma

 Duma is a fallen angel from the DC Vertigo series The Sandman.
 Duma's name means "silence", and he is based on the angel Duma from Jewish mythology.

-In Season of Mists, Lucifer abdicates Hell and gives the key to Dream until God assigns Duma and Remiel to control of Hell.
+In Season of Mists, Lucifer abdicates Hell and gives the key to Dream until God assigns Duma and Remiel to take control of Hell.

 Remiel and Duma lose ownership of Hell in the Lucifer spin-off series.
-Duma eventually allies with Lucifer and Elaine Belloc to save creation, and persuades Hell's new ruler Christopher Rudd to bring his army to Heaven's aid at the Battle of Armageddon.
+Duma eventually allies with Lucifer and Elaine Belloc to save creation and persuades Hell's new ruler Christopher Rudd to bring his army to Heaven's aid at the Battle of Armageddon.

+In the Netflix series, Duma is portrayed by Rilwan Abiola Owokoniran.

 Lucifer

-Lucifer is the sometime ruler of Hell, and a fallen angel.
+Lucifer is the sometime ruler of Hell and a fallen angel.
 He is based on the fallen angel Lucifer, whose story was created by John Milton in his epic poem Paradise Lost.
 Neil Gaiman also used the character Lucifer in his short story 'Murder Mysteries', wherein he was a captain in the Silver City, with Azazel as his protégé.

 In the book "Hanging out with the Dream King" (a book consisting of interviews with Gaiman's collaborators), one of Gaiman's artists, Kelley Jones, states that Lucifer's appearance is based on that of David Bowie:

-"...Neil was adamant that the Devil was David Bowie.
-He just said, 'He is.
-You must draw David Bowie.
-Find David Bowie, or I'll send you David Bowie.
-Because if it isn't David Bowie, you're going to have to redo it until it is David Bowie.'
-So I said, 'Okay, it's David Bowie.'..."

 Lucifer made at least three previous appearances in DC Comics (Superman's Pal Jimmy Olsen #65, Weird Mystery Tales #4, and DC Special Series #8, a.k.a.
 The Brave and the Bold Special), but his appearance was more traditional.
 Lucifer as he appeared in The Sandman also appeared in issues of the series The Demon (vol. 3) and The Spectre (vol. 2) and in the miniseries Stanley and His Monster (vol. 2).

+In the podcast, Lucifer is voiced by Michael Sheen.

+In the Netflix series, Lucifer is genderbent (but still physically accurate to her comic variant) and portrayed by Gwendoline Christie.